krgamestudios/news-server/README.md

 	"body": body		//body of the article
 }

-//result
+//result:
 {
 	"ok": ok			//true on success, otherwise false "index": index		//new index of the article, or undefined "error": error		//error encountered, or undefined
 }

-//similar to `/news/publish`, but allows overwriting an existing post PATCH /news/:id
+//similar to `/news/publish`, but allows overwriting an existing article PATCH /news/:id

 //arguments:
 {
-	"key": key			//the whitelist key, allows access to the POST routes "title": title		//title of the article
+	"key": key			//the whitelist key, allows access to the PATCH routes "title": title		//title of the article
 	"author": author	//author of the article
 	"body": body		//body of the article
 }

-//result
+//result:
+{
+	"ok": ok			//true on success, otherwise false "error": error		//error encountered, or undefined
+}

+//remove an article from the news feed
+DELETE /news/:id

+//arguments:
+{
+	"key": key			//the whitelist key, allows access to the DELETE routes }

+//result:
 {
 	"ok": ok			//true on success, otherwise false "error": error		//error encountered, or undefined
 }
 ```